ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 In a twist of fate, The DAO's split function had a time delay, meaning that The DAO Hacker would be unable to fully extract their loot until about a month after the initial attack took place, assuming that nothing prevented them from doing so in the meantime.
 This provided a window of opportunity for the Ethereum community to fight back against the Hacker and make DAO Token Holders whole, which became the primary focus for many.

-There were several options were on the table, but the main debate centered around whether or not it was acceptable to implement a "Hard Fork" who's sole purpose would be to violate the promise of "Build Unstoppable Applications" by stopping The Hacker's Child DAO; would Ethereum stop the unstoppable?
-For many, this was unthinkable, but others thought it was the only way to undo a major injustice that threatened the future of the entire network.
+There were several options on the table, but the main debate centered around whether or not it was acceptable to implement a "Hard Fork", a backwards-incompatible protocol change with the sole purpose of violating the promise of "Build Unstoppable Applications", to stop The Hacker's Child DAO.

+Would Ethereum stop the unstoppable?
+For many, this was unthinkable, but others thought it was the only way to undo a major injustice that could threatern the future of the entire network.

 ### Robin Hood and His Merry Men

-While the Hard Fork debate was unfolding, a group of noble whitehat hackers quickly went on the offensive and [were able to secure](https://www.reddit.com/r/ethereum/comments/4p7mhc/update_on_the_white_hat_attack/) the majority of the The DAO's Funds by using the same reentrancy exploit against The Hackers split Child DAO.
+While the Hard Fork debate was unfolding, a group of noble whitehat hackers quickly went on the offensive and [were able to secure](https://old.reddit.com/r/ethereum/comments/4p7mhc/update_on_the_white_hat_attack/) the majority of the The DAO's Funds by using the same reentrancy exploit against The Hacker's split Child DAO.

 To cut a long story short, _before_ a Hard Fork was decided, it was confirmed that 70% of the lost funds had already been safely recovered, and the remaining 30% would be locked in a stalemate with The DAO Hacker; that remaining 30% could be [split and re-split](https://blog.slock.it/a-dao-counter-attack-613548408dd7#.sthdgppgx) in perpetuity until one side gave up.

-> But even if this fork is not implemented, the community can stop the attacker from ever withdrawing their ether [...]
+> But even if [either a soft or hard] fork is not implemented, the community can stop the attacker from ever withdrawing their ether [...]
 One thing is for certain.
 This move can ensure that the attacker does not ever get any money out of this.

-The stalemate meant that the whitehats had made sure that The DAO Hacker would be denied receiving any significant windfall, and knowing that other avenues including chain forensics and real world policing could be used, The Hacker would eventually be forced to either give up voluntarily or face off-chain concequences that would prevent them from upholding their side of the stalemate; it was just a matter of time before Robin Hood Group would be able to return all of the funds.
+The stalemate meant that the whitehats had made sure that The DAO Hacker would be denied receiving any significant windfall, and knowing that other avenues including chain forensics and real world policing could be used, The Hacker would eventually be forced to either give up voluntarily or face off-chain concequences that would prevent them from upholding their side of the stalemate.
+An unrealistic fear existed that that The DAO Hacker would _never_ back down and the 30% would be locked away forever, but in reality, it was almost certainly _just a matter of time_ before Robin Hood Group would be able to seize control of the remaining funds.

-One of the absurd but important details often forgotten about The DAO Fork is that it was entirely unecessary as the funds were already as good as recovered; without a Hard Fork, the _worst case scenario_ for DAO Token Holders was a temporary 30% haircut, but as we will see, the implmentation of the Hard Fork ended up causing a far worse outcome for not just DAO Token Holders but the entire Ethereum community.
+One of the absurd but important details often forgotten about The DAO Fork is that it was entirely unecessary as the funds were already [as good as recovered](https://old.reddit.com/r/ethereum/comments/4p7mhc/update_on_the_white_hat_attack/d4iplv9/); without a Hard Fork, the _worst case scenario_ for DAO Token Holders was a _temporary_ 30% haircut, but as we will see, the implmentation of the Hard Fork ended up causing a far worse outcome for not just DAO Token Holders but the entire Ethereum community.

 ### To Fork, or not to Fork?

-Unfortunately, this relatively modest worst case scenario was not acceptable to many DAO Token Holders, and The Hard Fork Debate raged on.
+Whilst this relatively modest worst case scenario was acceptable to many DAO Token Holders, anything less than the immediate return of 100% of the funds was not acceptable to an influential contingent, so The Hard Fork Debate raged on.

 The Ethereum community was split into two opposing tribes; pro-forkers vs anti-forkers.
-The pro-forkers were convinced that the best (or only) way to serve justice and to "make DAO Token Holders whole" was be to implement a Hard Fork; any other opinion was unethical, and anti-forkers were protrayed as being antisocial and pro-theft, essentially accompilcaes to The Hacker; apparently, they were the kind of people that would cheer on a theif that stole granny's hadbag from a park bench.
+The pro-forkers were convinced that the best (or only) way to serve justice and to "make DAO Token Holders whole" was be to implement a Hard Fork; any other opinion was unethical, and anti-forkers were protrayed as being antisocial and pro-theft, essentially accompilcaes of The Hacker.

 One obvious problem that clouded the debate was a huge financial incentive for the many DAO Token Holders to support a Hard Fork, as they were incorrectly led to believe that this was the only way to guaruntee they would recoup their investment.
 Additionally, many influential figures including the 11 curators had in one form or another endorsed The DAO and would (at least) lose face if they were seen to not do everything they could to make the investors they influenced whole.

-Some pro-forkers incorrectly believed that to allow The DAO hacker to get away such large amounts of ETH would be to condem the future of Ethereum, which would not be able to withstand a bad actor controlling such a large pool of funds in Proof of Stake.
-This was [false](#TODO-vlad), of course, but was popularised to bolster support for a fork.
+Some pro-forkers incorrectly believed that to allow The DAO Hacker to get away such large amounts of ETH would be to condem the future of Ethereum, which would not be able to withstand a bad actor controlling such a large pool of funds in Proof of Stake.
+This idea was [false](https://old.reddit.com/r/ethereum/comments/4rohdy/vlad_zamfirs_thoughts_on_the_hard_fork/d52s60v/), of course, but was popularised to bolster support for a fork.

-The anti-forkers, on the other hand, argued that _Code is Law_ must be respected, and that implementing a Hard Fork would not only break the promises made by the Ethereum project, but represented a [moral hazard](https://en.wikipedia.org/wiki/Moral_hazard) that opened up the door to future interventions in future.
+The anti-forkers, on the other hand, argued that "Build Unstoppable Applications" must be upheld, and that implementing a Hard Fork would not only break the promises made by the Ethereum project, but represented a [moral hazard](https://en.wikipedia.org/wiki/Moral_hazard) that opened up the door to future interventions.
 Some even warned that the nature of blockchains meant that controvertial Hard Forks are all but guaunteed to result in a chain split, which could be catastrophic.

 Anti-forkers also raised the point that the negative effects of implementing a Hard Fork would be unfairly burdoned by everyone on the network, regardless of whether or not they were DAO Token Holders, whereas the beneficiaries of said fork would only be a small subset of stakeholders.
 This "privatized profits and socialialized losses" reality was reminiscent of the 2008 financial crisis, with the Hard Fork being referred to by many as a "bailout", with it's various connotations.

 In response to this concern, pro-forkers were incentivsed to downplay the risks of a chain split, shelving it under the category of "don't worry about it".
 Moreover, any preperation for a chain split, such as implementing replay attack protection, or informing exchanges of this potential outcome to protect them from double spending, was not made, as to do so would affirm the possibility of a chain split and in turn make one more likely to happen.

 And so, the Hard Fork was the only acceptable way forward.